Instructions for Graduate Theses and Dissertations

 The following policies and procedures pertain to the Ph.D. program in Philosophy and those Master’s programs that require a thesis as part of the degree requirements, or provide a thesis option.
+Students should keep in mind that they must register for the Thesis Continuation course (0 credits) in their program for every semester in which they are engaging with thesis work, including summers.

 Before you submit your thesis to your advisor, faculty committee, and Graduate Studies, it must be put into the required format.
 Please follow the instructions and specifications on the document to the right, “General Style Guidelines.”